arcadeJHS/joystickIno/README.md

 JoystickIno
 =====================
-A joystick for HTML5 apps, made with arduino, johnny-five and websockets.
+A **javascript joystick**, made with arduino, node.js and websockets.
-More to come...

 Usage